-We hope you will consider becoming a NALFO officer and lending your voice and expertise to this valuable organization!
+NCSL hopes you will consider becoming a NALFO officer and lending your voice and expertise to this valuable organization.

 The core of the NALFO Executive Committee consists of the immediate past-president, president, president-elect, secretary and treasurer.
-You can view current and past NALFO officers here.
 At the NALFO Annual Business Meeting typically held in conjunction with the NCSL Legislative Summit in August, a new slate of officers is presented to NALFO membership and approved.
 The president-elect automatically assumes the role of president, but other officers must be approved as they move into a new position.
 Roles and responsibilities for each of the positions are below:

 - The president shall preside at all meetings of the association and of the executive committee and shall have general control over the affairs of the association subject to the approval of the executive committee.

 - The president-elect shall perform such duties as may be assigned by the president or the executive committee.
 In case of death, disability, or absence of the president, the president-elect shall perform and be vested with all the powers and duties of that office.